apache/storm/external/sql/README.md

 The syntax of `CREATE EXTERNAL TABLE` closely follows the one defined in [Hive Data Definition Language](https://cwiki.apache.org/confluence/display/Hive/LanguageManual+DDL).

+`PARALLELISM` is StormSQL's own keyword which describes parallelism hint for input data source.
+This is same as providing parallelism hint to Trident Spout.
+Downstream operators are executed with same parallelism before repartition (Aggregation triggers repartition).

+Default value is 1, and this option is no effect on output data source.
+(We might change if needed.
+Normally repartition is the thing to avoid.)

 ## Plugging in External Data Sources

 Users plug in external data sources through implementing the `ISqlTridentDataSource` interface and registers them using